leoernesto1/leofs_docs/src/admin_guide/admin_guide_3.rst

 ^^^^^^^^^

 LeoFS Storage MQ is controllable mechanism manually.
 We've published ``mq-suspend`` and ``mq-resume`` command in ``leofs-adm`` script.
-In addition, LeoFS's MQ mechanism is affected by ``the watchdog mechanism`` to realize reduction of comsumption of message costs.
+In addition, LeoFS's MQ mechanism is affected by ``the watchdog mechanism`` to reduce comsumption of message costs.

 Description of the each MQ
 """"""""""""""""""""""""""